Update, Nov. 19, 2025: We added a title capitalizer tool to the online editor.

 Rule 2:

-Never capitalize the particle “to”, even when used as an infinitive (meaning with a verb).
+Never capitalize the particle to, even when it is used as part of an infinitive, meaning with a verb.
 For example: to See, to Read, to Write, etc.

 Rule 3: